c0d3x-software/react-away/README.md

 ## Features

-Reactful framework introduces those new features that enable its stateful approach and bring another React improvements, like CSS scoping.
+React Away framework introduces those new features that enable its stateful approach and bring another React improvements, like CSS scoping.
 TODO: complete

 - **function decorators**: enable decorators with functions by transpiler.